hoangduytran/blender-manual/manual/interface/controls/nodes/parts.rst

    If a single value is used as an input for a "value map" socket, all points of the map are set to this same value.
 Integer (lime green)
    Used to pass an integer value (a number without a fractional component).
-Boolean (pink)
-   Used to pass a true or false value.
 String (light blue)
    Used to pass a text value.
 Vector (dark blue)
    Indicates vector, coordinate and normal information.

-Color (yellow)
-   Indicates that the socket accepts/produces color information.
-   The colors may or may not have an alpha component depending on the node tree type.
-Shader (bright green)
-   Used for shaders in :doc:`Cycles </render/cycles/index>` and :doc:`Eevee </render/eevee/index>`.
-Geometry (turquoise)
-   Used in :doc:`Geometry Nodes </modeling/geometry_nodes/index>`.
+.. rubric:: Data-Blocks

+Collection (white)
+   Used to pass a collection data-block.
 Object (orange)
    Used to pass an object data-block.
-Collection (white)
+Material (salmon)
+   Used to pass an material data-block.
+Texture (pink)
-   Used to pass a collection data-block.
+   Used to pass an texture data-block.
 Image (apricot)
    Used to pass an image data-block.